oscar-camacho/RNA_degradation_mycoplasma_pneumoniae/README.md

 This is a GitHub repository with Supplementary Materials and Python scripts from the master's thesis entitled "Genome-wide analysis of RNA degradation in Mycoplasma pneumoniae".

-Author: Oscar Camacho Martínez
+Author: Oscar Camacho Martínez\n
-Supervisor: Professor Luis Serrano
+Supervisor: Professor Luis Serrano\n
-Centre for Genomic Regulation
+Centre for Genomic Regulation\n
-Universitat Pompeu Fabra
+Universitat Pompeu Fabra\n

 ## Supplementary Materials